 1. Keep an Eye on Your Finances From the Start

 Many single women are seeing their earnings rise and a larger share of today's marriages are far more equitable than they were in the past.
-Estimates show that women are the primary breadwinners in approximately 40% of households, and single women are outpacing men when it comes to financial accomplishments such as homeownership.
+Single women are outpacing men when it comes to financial accomplishments such as homeownership.

 With all that responsibility comes a need to stay on top of your finances to help set a budget, determine your retirement savings and pay off any debts.
 Set up a system to review your budget and spending on a regular basis.

 As you know, your financial needs aren't static — they'll change frequently throughout your life.
 Stay on top of everything by walking through your entire financial picture a few times a year and making adjustments as necessary.

 The same logic holds true if you're going through or are recently divorced.
 Your spouse might have held more control over the finances in the past.
 Now is a good time to look at everything with a clean slate and start planning for the future.

 2. Set Goals & Create a Budget to Achieve Them

 Determining your budget helps to build a good foundation for your financial future.
 With a budget, you can gain a fuller picture of your finances, which can help you make better decisions about where you spend your money and how much you can save.
 Most of all, it can help you avoid issues with debt.